perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 ### in the 't' directory since most (>=80%) of the tests succeeded.
 ```

-Using *harness*, I can re-run just that test.
+Using *harness*, I can re-run just that test with the link to the new *perl* in the *t/* directory.
 This run is from the v5.24.4 sources:

 ```bash
 % cd t